denten-books/plain-text/0-intro.md

 and early twentieth centuries, I chart the gradual fracture and the ultimate disappearance of the inscription.
 Early computers assembled human-readable text and machine instruction along the same storage media like punch cards and ticker tape.
-Although difficult to read, these forms of inscription were available for inspection.
-The advent of magnetic storage forced the inscription into an inscrutable medium.
+Although difficult to read, these forms of inscription could be be scrutinized with the naked eye.
+The advent of magnetic storage forced the inscription into an opaque medium.
 Unable to perceive magnetic polarities without the aid of a machine, readers often manipulated text blindly.
 In this way a typist would type several sentences without seeing the printed output.

-Finally, the second chapter charts the emergence of the screen which restores a measure of visibility to the magnetic inscription, with one major side-effect.
+The third chapter charts the emergence of the screen which restores a measure of visibility lost to magnetic inscription, with one major side-effect.
 The fidelity of the visible word could no longer be guaranteed.
-What the screen showed and what was stored on the tape carried only a contingent correlation.
-Even today, many readers would have difficulty answering a simple question: Where does the text physically reside?
+What the screen showed and what was stored on tape carried only a contingent correlation.

-Our inability to precisely locate the ins
+Even today, many readers struggle to answer a simple question: Where does the text physically reside?
+Our inability to precisely locate the site of the inscription belies its seemingly ephemeral quality.
-The screen gives rise to the ephemeral quality of the inscription.
 Words on the screen appear conspicuous, but do not last once the device is powered off.
 Device reading happens on screens that refresh themselves at a rate of around 60 cycles per second (Hertz).
 Screen textuality is therefore by definition ephemeral.
 It is technically an animation.
 It moves even as it appears to stand still.
-Yet paradoxically, simulated text is also pervasive.
-Embedded into "solid state" drives and magnetic "hard disks," inscription attains the quality of what Wendy Hui Kyong Chun calls the "enduring ephemeral" [@chun_enduring_2008, 148].
-Precisely because simulated text adheres lightly to its medium, it has a tendency to multiply and to spread widely.
-Like the fine particles of glitter, it is difficult to contain.
-The simulated text falls apart into bits and pixels that replicate and tumble about the system.
-In this way a deleted email may still persist on the drive, be replicated to remote servers, and proliferate across datasets used for machine learning, advertising, and national intelligence.

-In the second chapter, I challenge conventional notions of digital media, discovering properties at once "discrete" and "continuous."
-Both are conventionally used to to imply a diminishment of the human capacity for comprehension.
-Which one is it, before or beyond the human?
-A treatment of Liquid Crystal Displays (LCDs) illustrates that all text is already in some sense "born digital," that is, by formal definitions, "reproducible" and "differentiated" throughout.
-Furthermore, digitality depends on "reliable processes of copying and preservation"---attributes that can mean something different to a philosopher than to a librarian.
-From these insights I take it that "being digital" is not an intrinsic ontological property, but rather structure imposed from without.
-A thing is not digital in itself---one makes use of something in a digital way.
-Materials from the history of telegraphy in the late ninetieth and early twentieth centuries help narrate the story of character encoding---a key hidden component of digital textuality.
+The third chapter unfolds at the site of the projection.
+The mechanics of modern screens modulate the electrical signal to push light through a liquid crystal medium.
+Here, I bring the mechanics of the medium to bear on a theoretical conversation about digital aesthetics.
+Works by the philosophers Henri Bergson, Jakob von Uexküll, and John Goodman help construct a phenomenology of screen-based digital perception.
+The digital emerges ultimately not as property of the medium, but as structure imposed onto matter from without.
+In the extreme, that means that a censored electronic text is a perfectly analog artifact.
+Conversely, texts in print are already "born digital," in the sense that literary works like Shakespeare's *Hamlet* are amenable to "reliable processes of copying and preservation" [@haugeland_analog_1981, 213-225].
+But such attributes are again neither universal nor essential to the medium.
+"The reliability and preservation of textual copies" may mean one thing to a literary scholar, another to a software engineer or a legal professional, and yet something entirely different to a librarian.

 I begin the book's third chapter by outlining a recent discussion on surface reading.
 I ask: What lies beneath the text, literally?
 Case studies from the